 A2ii Insights: The impact of Covid-19 on the uninsured and vulnerable and implications for supervisors

-To flatten the curve of Covid-19 and save lives, countries have widely accepted social distancing, setting off the slowdown of economic activity worldwide.
+To flatten the curve of Covid-19 and save lives, countries have widely accepted social distancing, off shooting the slowdown of economic activity worldwide.
 Where remote work is not an option, reduced contact measures mean reduced earnings.
 For populations of low-and-middle-income countries, the cost of social distancing is proving higher than for those in developed countries.

 To kick-off the month of April, the A2ii and the IAIS launched an exceptional series of webinars on the Covid-19 pandemic and implications for insurance supervisors.
 On the first call of this series, with over a hundred supervisors from 35 different countries, we discussed implications of the pandemics and its mitigating measures for vulnerable segments of the population who are disproportionately more likely to be uninsured or underinsured, and the respective supervisory considerations.